 Representatives of the Bank's statutory body and selected employees receive remuneration for rendered services in a form of a cash-settled payment and an equity-settled financial instrument in the form of parent company's shares.
 The remuneration is paid based on the compensation policy of the OTP Group.
 In the case of a cash-settled remuneration, the payment is recognised in the statement of comprehensive income in "General administrative expenses" with the counter entry in "Other liabilities" in the statement of financial position.
-A portion of the remuneration in the form of a financial instrument being the parent company's shares is recognised in the statement of comprehensive income in "General administrative expenses" with the comprehensive income in "General administrative expenses" in the statement of comprehensive income in "General administrative expenses" with the corresponding entry in "Reserve funds" in the statement of financial position (see Note 32).
+A portion of the remuneration in the form of a financial instrument being the parent company's shares is recognised in the statement of comprehensive income in "General administrative expenses" with the corresponding entry in "Reserve funds" in the statement of financial position (see Note 32).
 The Bank recognises remuneration and share-based payments from the moment when the claim can be exercised.